uvukasinovic-camunda/camunda-8-with-opensearch/README.md

 # Camunda 8 Deployment and Backup with OpenSearch

+The purpose of this document is to show how to integrate OpenSearch with Camunda 8 and enable backups.

 ## Create and Verify Camunda 8 on EKS

 ### Create an EKS Cluster with Terraform